Emmyme/sprig/README.md

 A desktop application for managing your personal code library.
 Save, organize, search, and retrieve code snippets, functions, and templates with easy tagging and categorization.

 Built with [Wails](https://wails.io/) (Go + React).
-Also includes a companion VS Code extension for seamless integration with your editor.
+Also includes a companion VS Code extension for seamless integration with your editor: [Sprig- VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Emmyme.sprig)

 ![Sprig App](assets/darkmode2.png)